Lower bound of multipartite concurrence based on sub-multipartite quantum systems: Conclusions and Remarks

-In summary, we have presented an approach to derive lower bounds of concurrence for arbitrary dimensional $N$-partite systems based on sub $M$-partite ($M=3,...,N-1$) concurrences.
-Lower bounds of concurrence for four-partite mixed states have been studied in detail in terms of the tripartite concurrences.
-By detailed examples we have shown that this bound is better than other existing lower bounds of concurrence.
+In summary, we have presented an approach to derive lower bounds of concurrence for arbitrary dimensional $N$-partite ($N \leq 5$) systems based on sub $M$-partite ($M=3,...,N-1$) concurrences.
+Lower bounds of concurrence for four-partite(or five-partite) mixed states have been studied in detail in terms of the tripartite concurrences.
+By detailed examples we have shown that this bound is better than other existing lower bounds of concurrence. we find that our lower bound is relatively tight though these examples.
+Example 1 in our paper can show that our lower bound are larger than the previous lower bounds and Example 2, 3 can show our lower bound can detect more entanglement than the previous lower bounds.
+At last, we also present a lower bound of five-partite mixed states based on the mixing of $\widetilde{C_{4}}^{2}(\rho)$ and $\widetilde{C_{3}}^{2}(\rho)$.

-Above all, in \cite{Fan}-\cite{Zhu0} lower bounds of concurrence for high dimensional systems have been presented based on the concurrences of sub-dimensional states, by decomposing the joint Hilbert space into lower dimensional subspaces.
-For high dimensional multipartite systems, it would be useful to use the concurrences of both sub-dimensional states and sub-partite states.
+Above all, in \cite{Fan,Zhu0,Ch} lower bounds of concurrence for high dimensional systems have been presented based on the concurrences of sub-dimensional states, by decomposing the joint Hilbert space into lower dimensional subspaces.
+For high dimensional $N$-partite systems ($N\leq 5$), it would be useful to use the concurrences of both sub-dimensional states and sub-partite states.
 An optimal lower bound could be obtained by repeatedly using the concurrences of sub-dimensional and sub-partite states in an suitable order.
+We are also looking forward to get lower bounds for arbitrary multipartite systems.

-{\bf Acknowledgments}\, \, This work is supported by the NSFC under numbers 11571119, 11405060, 11475178 and 11275131.
+{\bf Acknowledgments}\, \, This work is supported by the NSFC under numbers 11571119 and 11405060.